paylesworth/web230/WEB230Mod2.md

 ## Arrays Continued …

+- `.slice()` will create a new array with a segment of the array copied
-- `slice` takes a start and end index and returns an array that has only the elements between
+- takes a start and end index
-- When the end index is not given, slice will take go to the end of the array
+- When the end index is not given, it will go to the end of the array
+- Negative arguments will count from the end of the array

 ```text
 let list = [1,2,3,4,3,2,1];